 Standard rack plus a few pieces for roughly 3/8 inch cracks.

-BETA PHOTO: This may actually be the original way the first co...
+BETA PHOTO: I believe this is actually the original way the fi...

 |By Anthony Stout|

 "Standard rack plus a few pieces for roughly 3/8 inch cracks."

 OK, you know you are dealing with an engineering type / science geek when we are telling people to bring extra rack pieces for a crack that you are measuring in 1/8 inch increments!

 Sorry Bill, I just could not let that go.
 Made me chuckle.
 Guess I am easily entertained.

 Jun 21, 2011

 From: Albuquerque, NM

 I saw nothing odd about his gear description.
 But then again I'm an engineer too... :)